-The third issue arises if a block goes bad during the lifetime of the product.
+A related issue arises if a block goes bad during the lifetime of the product.
 All the file systems used on the NetComm Wireless platform are capable of detecting and handling bad blocks.
-However, once a block has gone bad, there is no guarantee that we will be able to actually write a bad block marker to it.
+Due to the ECC algorithms used, blocks tend to deteriorate slowly over time and data is not lost in the event of a new bad block.
+Newly detected bad blocks will be marked bad permanently.